Qazalbash/Emulated-Graphical-Pipeline/minutes.md

+# July 21, 2022

+The error was due to something that Dr Waqar could not understand.
+He suggested some changes to the code.

 # July 19, 2022

 The madelbrot set got completed.
 All points and colors were generated on cpu.
 The next task assigned is to generate all those stuff on GPU.